donovanh/donovanh.github.com/_posts/2010-11-12-set-multiple-sidebars-wordpress.markdown

 ---
 layout: post
-title: "Setting multiple sidebars in Wordpress"
+title: "Multiple sidebars in Wordpress"
 description: "A few tips for setting up more than one sidebar in a Wordpress theme.
 Multiple sidebars can be used for footers, internal page areas, etc."
 category:
 tags: [wordpress]